richardmillen/etude-2-net-patterns/README.md

 # Étude 2 - Networking Patterns

-A study of networking patterns over TCP & UDP, with implementations in Go & *(eventually)* C++.
+A study of networking patterns over TCP & UDP, with implementations in Go *(and eventually other languages inc. C++)*.

 ## Examples

 The examples start small & simple, increasing in size & complexity.
 They aren't intended to be useful applications, but explore one or more aspects of distributed computing.

-Each one has an associated a readme which is kind of a mini spec, providing high-level information and low-level protocol details.
+Each one has an associated markdown file *(in the 'docs' folder)* which is kind of a mini spec, providing high-level information and low-level protocol details.

 1. [Echo Server](docs/EchoServer.md)
 1. [Hello World Server](docs/HelloWorldServer.md)